oscaralejandro1907/cplex-examples/README.md

 ## graph-coloring
 An introduction example to Constraint Programming (CP).
 An instance about a problem of graph coloring is solved with this solution method.

+## house-building
+A simple example of a CP Model to organize tasks for building a house.
+Only precedence constraint ```IloEndBeforeStart``` is used.

 ## flow-shop-cp
 A CP model for a classic Flow-shop Scheduling Problem.
 Instance data format is provided in the examples of the cplex local installation folder.